gefeiwang/gefeiwang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a postdoctoral associate in the Department of Biostatistics at Yale University, jointly advised by Prof. Hongyu Zhao and Prof. Yize Zhao.
-I completed my Ph.D. at the Hong Kong University of Science and Technology, under the supervision of Prof. Can Yang and Prof. Yang Wang.
+I am currently a postdoctoral associate in the Department of Biostatistics at Yale University, advised by [Prof. Hongyu Zhao](https://zhaocenter.org/index.html).
+I was also fortunate to be jointly advised by [Prof. Yize Zhao](https://www.yizezhao.com/) during 2023-2024.
+I completed my Ph.D. at the Hong Kong University of Science and Technology in 2023, under the supervision of [Prof. Can Yang](https://sites.google.com/site/eeyangc/) and [Prof. Yang Wang](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=yang-wang-yangwang).

 My research interests include the development of machine learning and deep learning methdologies with applications in biological data analysis.